Fetoscopic Repair of Spina Bifida

 If you and your baby are both candidates for fetal surgery, you will meet with our fetal specialists to discuss the risks and benefits of the procedure in detail, to help you and your family decide the best treatment approach for you.

 Our patients are counseled on both open-hysterotomy repair and fetoscopic repair.
-Open hysterotomy is the clinical standard of care for prenatal repair.
-Fetoscopic repair is considered experimental and performed in our institution using protocol approved by an Institutional Review Board (IRB).
+Open hysterotomy is generally considered the clinical standard of care for prenatal repair.
+However, given the experience and outcomes in our Fetal Center, fetoscopic repair is also considered standard of care in our institution.

 Guidelines for both fetoscopic and open procedures are based on the criteria set forth by the MOMS trial.†